Get Ready for Winter: How to Dehydrate Rhubarb

 Next, lay the slices on a tray and place them in an electric dehydrator set to 135 degrees Fahrenheit or above.
 Let it dehydrate for 8 to 12 hours or until completely crispy.
 You can check the consistency by breaking a piece in half – if it snaps quickly, you’re good to go!

-Finally, store your dehydrated rhubarb in an airtight container away from direct sunlight and heat.
+Finally, store your dehydrated rhubarb in an airtight container or a sealed container away from direct sunlight and heat.
 This will help preserve freshness and flavor for up to six months!

 How to Dehydrate Rhubarb in the Oven